lostfocus/lulzkaffeebot/readme.md

 But some people might find some use in it.

-Parts of it are were written by [Niklas](https://github.com/nhellenbart).
+Parts of it were written by [Niklas](https://github.com/nhellenbart).